 Fan Man-yee found herself kidnapped, her assailants being no other than Chan’s own henchmen.
 They were after something that she had taken from him, his money.
-Currency is a green devil that can take a hold of a person’s heart, pulling its strings to whatever content that person might hold, in exchange for amounting a surplus of it.
-Did Fan’s crime against Chan really hold any weight against the crimes that were committed against her?
+Currency is a green devil that can take hold of a person’s heart, pulling its strings to whatever content that person might hold, in exchange for amounting to a surplus of it.
+Did Fan’s crime against Chan hold any weight against the crimes that were committed against her?
 Fan was no longer heard of after that, her disappearance going unnoticed in the wave of young lives lost to street life.

 Fan Man-yee’s spirit lived on though, in the most unconventional but disturbing of ways, through a Hello Kitty mermaid plush.
-Some say that spirits hold vessels which keeps them chained to this world, unwavering in their presence which haunts the localization of their death.
+Some say that spirits hold vessels that keeps them chained to this world, unwavering in their presence which haunts the localization of their death.
 This became apparent when Ah Fong, 14, became haunted by Fan’s spirit.
 Her dreams were no longer dreams as they became twisted nightmares, visions of Fan appearing through them, beckoning her to side with the light of justice.

 What happened to the rest of her body is unknown, but this is where one is brought back to that vessel to which Fan’s spirit attached itself to: the Hello Kitty mermaid plush.
-What police discovered after taking Ah Fong’s account into investigation, was perhaps a most gruesome way to finish the tale of Fan, her boiled skull which lied in the plush, sewn close as to avoid discovery.
+What police discovered after taking Ah Fong’s account into investigation, was perhaps a most gruesome way to finish the tale of Fan, her boiled skull which lay in the plush, sewn close as to avoid discovery.

 Was it guilt that drove Ah Fong to tell the police or an apparition of Fan’s spirit which had attached to the mermaid plush?
-Perhaps a combination of both that would turn even the most hardened soul into an insane frenzy of terror.
+Perhaps a combination of both would turn even the most hardened soul into an insane frenzy of terror.

 A.J Sunderland is a spooky child at heart from the Midwest.
 Their favorite books compromise of Battle Royale and anything the King has to offer.
 Besides writing, their other hobbies include cosplaying, music, and everything DIY.